-4. Procurement
+Procurement

-The approach taken to procure an ASSURE Cyber Audit, (e.g., single or competitive tender) is entirely at the discretion of the aviation organisation, provided the supplier selected is on the ASSURE Cyber Supplier register and has no conflict of interest.
+The approach taken to procure an ASSURE Cyber Audit, (e.g., single, or competitive tender) is entirely at the discretion of the aviation organisation, provided the supplier selected is on the ASSURE Cyber Supplier register and has no conflict of interest.

-Once accredited, the ASSURE Cyber Supplier and their contact details will be made available via the Service Selection Platform, under Regulator and Government Schemes (see Figure 3)7.
-For best results, use Chrome when visiting the Service Selection Platform.
+Once accredited, the ASSURE Cyber Supplier and their contact details will be made available via the Service Selection Platform®, under Government Scheme (see Figure 3).

-Figure 3: CREST's Service Selection Platform
+Figure 3: CREST's Service Selection Platform©